Goals of a Data Warehouse

 - Are relatively simple to understand, document, and manage

 At a high-level, the Inmon method specifies building normalized (i.e., “third-normal-form”) databases that reduce data redundancy.
 Normalized databases minimize data repetition by using more tables and the accompanying joins between those tables.
-A key benefit of this normalized model is that it can reduce data loading complexity.
-It can also reduce data redundancy, thus saving on storage space.
+A key benefit of this normalized model is that it can reduce data loading complexity while also reducing data redundancy, thus saving on storage space.

-However, these benefits come at the expense of complexity for business analysts and report writers, requiring them to navigate through a large number of tables and joins in order to analyze data and create reports.
-A consequence of this complexity is that the number of people who can effectively work with the data warehouse is reduced to those with specialized skills.
-To mitigate this problem, Inmon suggests building an additional layer of dimensional “data marts” (i.e., groups of non-normalized tables with repetition of data, less joins, and fewer tables) on top of the normalized database to help ease the burden on end-users.
+However, these benefits come with complexity.
+Business analysts and report writers must navigate through a large number of tables and joins in order to analyze data and create reports.
+This reduces the number of people who can effectively work with the data warehouse to those with specialized skills.
+To mitigate this problem, Inmon suggests building an additional layer of dimensional “data marts” (i.e., groups of denormalized tables with repetition of data, less joins, and fewer tables) on top of the normalized database to help ease the burden on end-users.
 However, this countermeasure introduces an additional layer of complexity.

 Normalized Data Model: